A Fern Grows in Newark

 E: What’s been exciting in terms of new developments?

 S: The mission keeps evolving, in addition to terrariums; we’ve done some science and sustainability-focused workshops, about growing mycelium.
 It’s been exciting to branch out to towns beyond Newark.
 We’ve also been exploring ways of being plant-focused in terms of the things we produce.
 For example, mycelium can be a building material.
 We have soaps and lip balm coming out too.
 We did a workshop with artist Kate Eggleston where people could learn how to do traditional shibori dyeing techniques with fabric.
 Collaborating has been so important.
-The Newark arts community is great: we’re working with Leslie from I’m so Yoga Newark, and through Lowell (director of Index Art Center) we’re about to open up a shelf space at Art and Artifacts of Newark.
-We will have storefront hours!
-Follow Fern and Fossils on Facebook, Instagram and Twitter.
-A fern grows in Newark, folks.
-Be part of it all.
+The Newark arts community is great: we’re working with Leslie from I’m so Yoga Newark, and through Lowell (director of Index Art Center) temporarily opened up shelf space at Art and Artifacts of Newark.

 A fern grows in Newark, folks.
 Be part of it all.